dannycastroaudio/itp/midterm/README.md

 ---
 ### Phase 4

 Ok, I am starting phase 4 and dont really know how to do it.
 I'll re-read the instructions.
+I also went back to the [code-along we did in our functions class](https://github.com/rdwrome/261fa25/blob/main/05Functions/codealong.js) just to refresh my memory, and the [code-along from our control flow class](https://github.com/rdwrome/261fa25/blob/main/04ControlFlow/codealong.js) because I remembered we had worked with rows and columns using nested `for` loops.
+I kept referencing both of these code-alongs when building my nested `for` loops.

 Ok, I see now i have to make a grid.
 First step was figuring it out mojo Jojo's original size.
-I looked at my graph, and by measureing the total height and total widtt (as well as the sizes I put down on my code), I determined original Mojo Jojo is 225px wide and 287.5px tall.
+I looked at my graph, and by measureing the total height and total width (as well as the sizes I put down on my code), I determined original Mojo Jojo is 225px wide and 287.5px tall.
 That would make the grid much too big for the 2000x2000 canvas, I could only fit like 7 Mojo Jojos in it.
 Not enough for my personal taste.
 So I decided to halve the size with the `s` parameter in the `drawObject` function.

 That would make my Mojo Jojo 112.5px wide and 143.75px tall.
 That fits at LEAST 17.77 Mojos in the x axis and 13.91 mojos in the y axis.
 Those numbers are much more satisfactory than the previous Mojo predictions.